andre-mendes/andre-mendes.github.io/_harp/public/blog/2016/creating-an-iOS-toggle-button.md

 }
 ```

+As you can see, we use the state **:checked** to make our toggle button and the
+**CSS selector +** to capture and animate the very first element after our input, in
+this case, our **labal**, and make all the stuffs happen :D

-Aaaannnnd that's all folks :D this is the elegant and sexy iOS button <3
+Aaaannnnd that's all folks :D this is the elegant and sexy iOS button that we build <3
 <p data-height="265" data-theme-id="0" data-slug-hash="oYwZyX" data-default-tab="result" data-user="andremendes" data-embed-version="2" data-pen-title=" iOS style switch toggle in pure CSS" class="codepen">See the Pen <a href="http://codepen.io/andremendes/pen/oYwZyX/"> iOS style switch toggle in pure CSS</a> by Andr Mendes (<a href="http://codepen.io/andremendes">@andremendes</a>) on <a href="http://codepen.io">CodePen</a>.</p>
 <script async src="https://production-assets.codepen.io/assets/embed/ei.js"></script>